Key Takeaways

 Why zkSync?

 Ethereum is secure and decentralized, but it’s often congested.
-This leads to high fees and slow confirmations, especially during network spikes. zkSync offers a solution by processing transactions off-chain and posting compressed proofs back to the Ethereum mainnet, allowing Ethereum to scale while still being secure.
+This leads to high fees and slow confirmations, especially during network spikes.
+As a Layer 2 network, zkSync offers a solution by processing transactions off-chain and posting compressed proofs back to the Ethereum mainnet, allowing Ethereum to scale while still being secure.

 Key Features of zkSync